raystorm/ucm-maven-plugin/readme.md

 `mvn ucm:build`

-Builds a component zip file into the default output folder. can be overridden with <componentLocation>, or <componentFileName> to change the file name
+Builds a component zip file into the default output folder.
+This can be overridden with <componentLocation>, or <componentFileName> to change the file name.

 ### deploy

 `mvn ucm:deploy -Dserver=dev`

 Builds and deploys the component zip to the server id in your configuration.
 If no server is specified, the first server defined is used.

 **Note:** Deploy does not automatically restart wcc.
 That is left up the user so that multiple deploys can be run-before a restart, or avoided if a restart isn't deemed necessary.

 ### WCC Server Lifecycle

-The plugin can query and control the basic lifecycle of WCC
-(when configured as a managed WLS instance with NodeManager.)
+The plugin can query and control the basic lifecycle of WCC (when configured as a managed WLS instance with NodeManager.)

 **Goals:**